 - The Un-Prescription for Autism: A Natural Approach for a Calmer, Happier, and More Focused Child: Another new guide on helping your child gain calm and focus using a natural approach.

 - Gut and Psychology Syndrome: Natural Treatment for Autism, Dyspraxia, A.D.D., Dyslexia, A.D.H.D., Depression, Schizophrenia: Most parents raising kids with autism will get to this book, sooner or later.
 The GAPS diet can be a key pillar in helping your child heal his gut, but as you can tell by the title, it helps a TON of other ailments as well!
-This is a must read in your collection of autism books.
+This is a must-read in your collection of autism books.

-- The Heal Your Gut Cookbook: Nutrient-Dense Recipes for Intestinal Health Using the GAPS Diet: This is the perfect compliment to the GAPS Diet book, providing you recipes so you can plan your child’s foray into GAPS.
+- The Heal Your Gut Cookbook: Nutrient-Dense Recipes for Intestinal Health Using the GAPS Diet: This is the perfect complement to the GAPS Diet book, providing you recipes so you can plan your child’s foray into GAPS.

 - Low Oxalate Fresh and Fast Cookbook: Hope and Help For The Low Oxalate Dieter: I have been putting off this diet forever, but this is the next book on my “to do” list since nothing has seemed to help the issues we’ve been dealing with.
 Oxalates are a source of problems for many kids with autism, especially if nothing else had worked.
 This diet improves kidney health.